jasmith79/playlister/README.md

 path to where their music files are stored, etc. etc. If you're a more advanced computer user, just use the `-h` or `--help` flags to see the usage.

+## Note About Catalina:

+In the latest version of MacOS dubbed Catalina, iTunes® has been replaced with the new Music app.
+This will not work on playlists created by Music, and it doesn't have to: the new Music app includes the ability to export to m3u or m3u8.
+But if you can't afford a new Mac and/or don't want to upgrade (like if you can't lose 32-bit support) hopefully you might find this useful.
+If using that export option on Catalina I highly recommend that you choose m3u8 and rename the file extension to m3u as many music players seem to ignore m3u8 files but will happily accept m3u files with unicode in them and do the right thing.

 ## Requirements

 Requires Python 3.5+.
-If you are on the current Ubuntu LTS (16.04) or any of its derivatives you likely meet this requirement.
+If you are on the current Ubuntu LTS (20.04) or any of its derivatives you likely meet this requirement.
 Any other linux distros will have to check.
-Installing Python on Mac or Windows is beyond the scope of this document, but not particularly difficult.
+Installing Python 3 on Mac or Windows is beyond the scope of this document, but not particularly difficult.

 ## Formats